Skip to content

 • runtime only: vue-i18n.runtime.esm-bundler.js

-For bundler, it’s configured to bundle vue-i18n.esm-bundler.js with @intlify/bundle-tools as default.
+For bundler, it’s configured to bundle vue-i18n.esm-bundler.js with @intlify/unplugin-vue-i18n as default.
 If you want to reduce the bundle size further, you can configure the bundler to use vue-i18n.runtime.esm-bundler.js, which is runtime only.

 NOTE

-IF CSP is enabled, vue-i18n.esm-bundler.js would not work with compiler due to eval statements.
+If CSP is enabled in before v9.3, vue-i18n.esm-bundler.js would not work with compiler due to eval statements.
 These statements violate the default-src 'self' header.
 Instead you need to use vue-i18n.runtime.esm-bundler.js.

 NOTICE